ellipsephp/dispatcher/README.md

 The `Dispatcher` itself implements `Interop\Http\Server\RequestHandlerInterface` so a Psr-7 response is produced by using its `->handle()` method with a Psr-7 request.
 It also means it can be used as the request handler of another `Dispatcher`.

 The same `Dispatcher` can be used multiple times to handle as many request as needed.
-The only exception is when creating a `Dispatcher` using a php `Generator` as iterable list of middleware: it could only be used one time because a php `Generator` can't be rewinded.
+The only exception is when creating a `Dispatcher` using a php `Generator` as list of middleware: it could only be used one time because a php `Generator` can't be rewinded.

 ```php
 <?php